-FY19 MCSAP grant adjustment is pending with the funding source to continue implementation learned, etc.
+FY19 MCSAP grant adjustment is pending with the funding source to continue implementation last updated on: 4/8/2020 8:42:04 AM

-Narrative: Describe any difficulties achieving the goal, problems encountered, obstacles overcome, lessons
+Narrative: Describe any difficulties achieving the goal, problems encountered, obstacles overcome, lessons learned, etc.

 Maine is a very rural state and finding a group list serve to assist in publication has been difficult.
 Maine will work with our highway safety partners for easier efforts moving forward.